ApartRapier6491/Advent-Code-2020/README.md

 # Advent Code 2020
 My solutions for Advent Code 2020 in Rust and Python.
+I am fairly experienced in Python but totally new to Rust.
+My main goal is to be better in Rust.
 Any feedback is welcome!
 ___

 ## How to run